hyphaene-npm/redux-friends/README.md

 ## Reducer Helpers

-Since reducers are often designed to manage the same data structures, here is a list of helpers to minimize the declaration part to achieve same goals :
+Since reducers are often designed to manage the same data structures, here is a list of helpers to minimize the declaration part to achieve same goals.

+I mostly design atomic reducers, where state is the value of the reducer key. ( yes that implies doing a massive use of combineReducers ^^, which is a good design in my opinion )

 ( equivalences in reducer behaviours)